Peanut Butter Banana Overnight Oatmeal

 How to Make Overnight Oats

 Next, add in the oats and give them a really good stir.
-Again you want to make sure everything is well combined so that you get an even flavor and texture throughout the oats.
-In terms of oats, old fashioned rolled oats work best but instant or quick cooking oats also work.
+Again, you want to make sure everything is well combined so that you get an even flavor and texture throughout the oats.
+In terms of oats, old-fashioned rolled oats work best, but instant or quick cooking oats also work.
 The texture will just be much softer.

-Then refrigerate the oats for at least 4 hours, ideally overnight so that the liquid can naturally soften the oats.
+Then refrigerate the oats for at least 4 hours, ideally overnight, so that the liquid can naturally soften the oats.
 Then it's time to eat!
 Overnight oatmeal can be eaten cold, at room temperature, or warmed in the microwave.

 Recipe Ideas and Variations

-Both quick cooking and instant oats can be used for overnight oat recipes but the texture will be much softer.
-You can remedy that by using a little less liquid or just enjoying the softer oats, they will still taste good.
-Steel cut oats don't work well for overnight oats unless they are par-cooked before since they don't absorb liquid in the same way.
+Both quick cooking and instant oats can be used for overnight oat recipes, but the texture will be much softer.
+You can remedy that by using a little less liquid or just enjoying the softer oats; they will still taste good.
+Steel-cut oats don't work well for overnight oats unless they are par-cooked before, since they don't absorb liquid in the same way.

 Absolutely!
 The chia seeds help to thicken the oats since they absorb liquid and also pack in some extra nutrients and fiber.
 However, the oats will turn out just fine without the chia seeds.
-You could also swap in flaxseed meal since it is another nutrient dense, natural thickener.
+You could also swap in flaxseed meal since it is another nutrient-dense, natural thickener.

-Basically any way you like!
+Basically, any way you like!
 These can be eaten cold right out of the fridge, which is nice during hot summer months.
-They can be eaten room temperature by letting them sit out for a bit before serving.
+They can be eaten at room temperature by letting them sit out for a bit before serving.
 You can also heat them up for 45-60 seconds in the microwave for a more traditional oatmeal taste.
 If the oats seem too thick, just add a little bit of extra milk.

 The Recipe